Hawaii Rental Properties Stand to Benefit from U.S. Trend

-The outlook for owners of Hawaii rental properties has been buoyant for some time, but last month a widely-publicized report added to the long range outlook.
+The outlook for owners of Hawaii rental properties has been buoyant for some time, but last month a widely-publicized report added to the long-range perspective.
 The study presented multiple scenarios in which demand is likely to outpace the supply of rental properties in the U.S., creating a market bound to reward their owners.
 Not such good news for tenants, though—or, as The Wall Street Journal summarized, “Renting is unlikely to get easier anytime soon.”

 The report, which was issued by Harvard University’s Joint Center for Housing Studies and the affordable-housing organization Enterprise Community Partners, focused on the growing number of U.S. households for whom rent payments present a ‘growing burden’ in terms of the percentage of income they comprise.

 According to the study, nationwide, rents have continued to grow faster than incomes over the last 15 years, hindering affordability.
-Added to that, many federal housing subsidies have been cut in recent years.
+In addition to increasing rents, many federal housing subsidies have been cut in recent years.
 One result is that the number of households who pay more than half their income to rent is estimated at 11.8 million—three million more than in 2000.

-One nay-saying group to challenge that outlook is the Mortgage Bankers Association, which in August concluded that Americans will form “at least” 10 million new owner household in the next decade.
+One nay-saying group to challenge that outlook is the Mortgage Bankers Association, which in August concluded that Americans would form “at least” 10 million new owner households in the next decade.
 Such growth would be expected to ease pressure on rental stocks, lightening demand enough to slow rental price escalation.

 Whichever group is right, it’s evident that the owners of Hawaii rental properties currently stand to benefit from some of the economic currents that continue to garner headlines.